g0v/api.ly/README.md

     $ sudo aptitude install vagrant

-Then install plugin for vegrant. (the plugin has been renamed from berkshelf-vagrant to vagrang-berkshelf)
+Then install plugin for vegrant. (the plugin has been renamed from berkshelf-vagrant to vagrant-berkshelf)

     $ vagrant plugin install vagrant-berkshelf